lalitkrverma/JulesAI/README.md

         Tests if appropriate error messages appear when leaving both email and password fields empty.
     Scenario III - Successful Login:
         Tests if a successful login displays the expected purchase list and profile header.
+    Scenario IV - Multiple Login Attempts:
+        Tests if a multiple login attempts shows only one error message.

 Test Structure